arwaabdelkarim/RISC-V-ISS/README.md

 ## Overview
 This project was created for the Computer Organization & Assembly Language course, taught at the American University in Cairo in the Summer 2024 semester, under the instruction of Dr. Mohamed Shalan.

-This project implements a RISC-V ISA simulator and disassembler, challenging our understanding of how a CPU handles executing instructions and memory access, as well as the RISC-V ISA instructions and formats.
+This project implements a RISC-V ISA simulator and dissembler, challenging our understanding of how a CPU handles executing instructions and memory access, as well as the RISC-V ISA instructions and formats.

 ## How to build